Skip to main content

 You can adjust your budget however you like—the point of a budget is to help you become aware of your spending habits so that you can better align yourself with your goals and reach them when you want to.

 Your budget can also show you ways to reach your goal faster.
-For example, if giving up coffee every week will help you reach your goal in 6 months instead of 10, you might decide it's worth it to give up coffee.
-Or you might not.
+For example, you might decide it’s worth the effort to make your own coffee rather than buying it every day to help you reach your goal in 6 months instead of 10 months.
 Or you might decide to find ways to increase your income so you can have coffee every week and reach your goal in 6 months.
 It's all up to you.

 Can I write checks from a savings account?